 Confirm Intent to Enroll

-Please confirm your decision to enroll for the 2013-2014 academic year by submitting a $250 tuition deposit and returning a copy of your acceptance letter in the enclosed addressed, stamped envelope.
+Please confirm your decision to enroll for the 2014-2015 academic year by submitting a $250 tuition deposit and returning a copy of your acceptance letter to the Graduate School office.
 Once you have accepted the admissions offer, you will receive orientation information from the Graduate School.
 You can find additonal information on Frequently Asked Questions.

 If you fail to confirm your intent to enroll by the date specified in your acceptance letter, your space will be withdrawn to accommodate another student.